-John Ronald Reuel Tolkien (1892–1973) was a major scholar of the English language, specializing in Old and Middle English.
-Twice Professor of Anglo-Saxon (Old English) at the University of Oxford, he also wrote a number of stories, including most famously The Hobbit (1937) and The Lord of the Rings (1954–1955), which are set in a pre-historic era in an invented version of our world which he called by the Middle English name of Middle-earth.
+John Ronald Reuel Tolkien (1892–1973) drew on his Catholic faith and influence in his work.
+Tolkien was a major scholar of the English language, specializing in Old and Middle English.
+Twice Professor of Anglo-Saxon (Old English) at the University of Oxford, he also wrote several stories, including most famously The Hobbit (1937) and The Lord of the Rings (1954–1955), which are set in a prehistoric era in an invented version of our world which he called by the Middle English name of Middle-earth.

 Of the two, one is a Christmas poem entitled Noel dedicated to the Virgin Mary: